 Teaching and Examinations

-In order to take part in on-campus examinations, practical courses or seminars with up to 30 participants at TUM during the COVID-19 pandemic, you must comply with the following regulations.
+In order to take part in on-campus courses or examinations during the COVID-19 pandemic, you must comply with the following regulations.
 We ask that you read the information below carefully and register only if you intend to do so under the specified conditions:

 The risk of infection from COVID-19 remains unpredictable.
 Today, no one can say with certainty which restrictions will continue to be necessary at the start of the lecture period in the winter semester 2020/21.
 We are currently planning a “hybrid winter semester” in which we combine digital teaching formats with face-to-face instruction in an effort to return the vital element of personal exchange to an excellent education, as quickly as possible.
 This approach will allow us to return to campus responsibly without jeopardizing the successes we have achieved thus far.

 We will keep you updated on current developments on this website.

 Examinations are held primarily in person on campus in compliance with applicable hygiene measures.
 For your protection, we will provide additional space, such as large tents, in order to comply with distancing regulations.
 All necessary information regarding in-person examinations can be found online.
 Registration will be activated in due time before the examination date.
 For further information about registering for exams, refer to your TUM school or department.

 To support students for whom in-person participation is not possible – for example, because they cannot enter Germany or belong to a risk group, we are also offering electronic examination formats.
 There will be electronic remote examinations with and without supervision:

 - Electronic remote examinations with supervision are carried out online, for example via Proctorio or Zoom, at the same time as alternative in-person examinations with supervision on campus.
 This means you can choose whether you take these exams at TUM or from home.

 - Electronic remote examinations without supervision, “one-off examinations,” are offered as strictly remote examinations.